m-r-urbanic/Day-Planner/README.md

 # Credit

+This credit section includes all information outside of course materials referanced while completing this challenge.

+edX Xpret Learning Assistant referanced, in the js file and commented "Store and retrive local variables from local storage"

 Apply Bootstrap CSS class to all HTML elements of given type, stackoverflow, https://stackoverflow.com/questions/38335944/apply-bootstrap-css-class-to-all-html-elements-of-given-type

 jquery background color change on button click, stackoverflow, https://stackoverflow.com/questions/9821691/jquery-background-color-change-on-button-click